Team Vicar for Freshwater, Yarmouth and Totland Bay

 email: firstname.lastname@example.org Tel: 01983 753078

-Please note that currently as Priest in Charge of Freshwater, Yarmouth and Totland, Leisa normally works from Saturday to Thursday inclusive.
+Please note that currently as Team Vicar of Freshwater, Yarmouth and Totland, Leisa normally works from Saturday to Thursday inclusive.
 She is not available on Fridays, except in an emergency.
 Thank you for your consideration.

 Associate Priests in the Emerging West Wight Mission Community